-Chromosomal abnormalities contribute towards cataracts in children.
-Genes play a pivotal role towards developing a cataract.
+Chromosomal abnormalities contribute to cataracts in children.
+Genes play a pivotal role in developing a cataract.
 If your parents or grandparents suffered from it, there are high chances of you forming the same.

-Many types of medications, especially those given for schizophrenia, cause cataract.
+Many types of medications, especially those given for schizophrenia, cause cataracts.
 Even low consumption of Vitamin C increases the incidence of having a cataract.

 Injuries to the eyes can cause changes in the thickness of the lens either due to swelling, inflammation or otherwise.
 Depending on the kind and severity of the trauma, fluid may enter the lens and cause inflammation and clouding of the lens.

-Depending on the location and the manner of development of cataract, there are many kinds.
+Depending on the location and the manner of development of cataracts, there are many kinds.